PickYourOwn.org

 Chokeberries or Chokecherry (also called Aronia Berry): The Chokecherry (Prunus virginiana) is similar in its habitat preferences to the saskatoon.
 The white flowers, appearing in late May to early June, form long bottle-brush like clusters.
 The fruits ripen in August, and can be yellow, orange, red or dark purple in color.
 The fruit is astringent, but makes good jellies, jams and sauces.
 Other parts of the plant were used by native peoples for medicinal purposes.
 The roots were chewed and placed on wounds to prevent bleeding, and the bark was boiled with other ingredients to treat diarrhea and fever.
 Chokecherries can be propagated from seed, cuttings, suckers and crown division.

-Aronia Berry (Chokeberry) Field Day in Iowa on August 16
+Aronia Berry (Chokeberry) Production in Iowa

 Dewberries:

 These are similar to blackberries, only they're smaller.
-They're most popular on the west coast, and particularly Oregon.
-You'll find it spreading along open ground.
+They're most popular on the west coast, and particularly Oregon. you will find it spreading along open ground.
 When the berries are ripe they're hard to pick without squashing them.
 The berry looks like a blackberry, but usually have far fewer drupelets (the individual lumps on the berry).
 It is also somewhat powdery in appearance.

 Elderberries

 The most common elderberry in the United States is the American elderberry, or sweet elder (Sambucus canadensis).
 Reaching a mature height of 8 to 12 feet, it is a vigorous grower.
 Thick clusters of numerous creamy white flowers are borne on five-stemmed stalks.
-The elderberry produces 1/4-inch purple-black berries.
+The elderberry produces 1/4-inch purple-blackberries.
 The juicy fruit are a rich source of iron and vitamin C. Berries are used for making jelly, jam, pie, juice, and wine.
 Seeds are quite large and can become a nuisance if they get stuck in your teeth

 .